zlagpacan/437_OoO/README.md

       - simplifies work branch pipeline must do
         - if any instruction that satisfies hash can use BTB+DIRP or RAS, then every instruction must be checked for the correct next PC
       - ended up not being critical path so perfectly fine
-- Decode + Issue Stage
+- Decode + Dispatch Stage
   - https://github.com/zlagpacan/437_OoO/blob/main/processors/source/dispatch_unit.sv
   - decode, read register map table and ready table, dequeue physical register free list, try to dispatch to associated pipeline(s)
     - Physical Register Map Table